-Applying for scholarships is the best summer job you can have.
-Think of it like this: if it took you four hours and you were working on a scholarship worth $1000 and you won, you just made $250 an hour!
+Think of it like this: if it took you four hours and you were working on a scholarship worth $1,000 and you won, you just made $250 an hour!
 That's a great hourly rate!
 You're not going to win every one.
 If you only apply for one or two, it’s a dangerous assumption that you're going to win both.
 You may not.
 View this like a job and be committed.

 4. Look for local scholarships

-Not only should you start with your school — the school counselors and website resources — but also check with the local Chamber of Commerce.
-A lot of local businesses do offer scholarships.
-Most of them tend to have them on their website but the local mom-and-pop may only have a flyer up or a social media page.
-Since you live right there, stop by or make a phone call and ask to speak with HR and they should be able to quickly tell you if they have scholarships.
-Even if you don't plan to go to a local college, go to the financial aid section on their website and look for external scholarships.
-External means that you don't necessarily have to attend there but you may still be eligible for the scholarships.
+Start with your school — the school counselors and website resources — and also check with the local Chamber of Commerce.
+You should also check for local businesses that offer scholarships.
+Another possible source: Even if you don't plan to go to a local college, go to the financial aid section on their website and look for external scholarships.
+You don't necessarily have to attend that school to be eligible for external scholarships.

 5. Do the essays first

 I see a lot of students wanting to skip the scholarships with essays.
 That's a huge mistake because that essay helps you to stand out.
 If you are only applying for scholarships where you just fill out your name — it's a lottery pick and you're competing with thousands of students.
 I'm not saying don't do it, but you should apply for everything with essays first and then when you're done with that, then go to those lottery pick scholarships.